MattCarpenter-Workato/workato-integration-quest/integration-quest/QUICKSTART.md

 ### Server won't start
 - Verify Python 3.11+ is installed: `python --version`
-- With uv: Run `uv sync` to ensure dependencies are installed
+- Run `uv sync` to ensure dependencies are installed
-- With pip: Check all dependencies are installed: `pip list | grep -E "fastmcp|pydantic"`
+- Check that you're in the `integration-quest` directory

 ### Claude can't find the server
 - Check the path in `claude_desktop_config.json` is correct
 - Use absolute paths, not relative
 - On Windows, use forward slashes `/` or escaped backslashes `\\`
-- If using uv, make sure the `--directory` path points to the `integration-quest` folder
+- Make sure the `--directory` path points to the `integration-quest` folder
 - Restart Claude Desktop after making config changes

 ### uv sync fails with package discovery error
 This is expected!
 The project structure is intentionally flat for easier MCP server deployment.
-You can:
-- Ignore the error and use pip instead: `pip install -r requirements.txt`
-- Or run the server directly with: `uv run --with fastmcp --with pydantic python server.py`
+- The warnings are safe to ignore - just run `uv run python server.py` or `uv run python play.py`

 ### Import errors
 - Ensure you're in the `integration-quest` directory
 - All `__init__.py` files should be present in `models/`, `systems/`, and `tests/`
-- If using uv, try: `uv run python server.py` instead of just `python server.py`
+- Try: `uv run python server.py` instead of just `python server.py`

 ## 📚 Next Steps